wwkimball/wwkimball-dovecot/README.md

 ### Foreword

-The author of this module has long promoted a line of thinking that builds off of "Infrastructure As Code" into "Infrastructure As Data".
+The author of this module has long promoted a line of thinking that builds off of **Infrastructure As Code** into **Infrastructure As Data**.
 With Hiera and modules like this, you can express your entire enterprise infrastructure purely as data without any more code for you to write or manage (not even antiquated roles/profiles).
 As such, all examples in this document and the module's in-file documentation are presented strictly as YAML.

 #### Table of Contents